superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 One approach to updating your data is batch recomputation – periodically rebuilding all vectors from scratch as the new data piles up.
 But batch recomputation ignores incremental changes between batches.

 Change Data Capture (CDC) provides a more efficient alternative – capturing granular data changes as they occur and incrementally updating associated vectors.
-Using CDC, an e-commerce site, for example, can stream product catalog changes to rapidly update product vectors.
-Or, a real-time anomaly detection system can employ CDC to incorporate user account changes to adapt its user vectors.
+Using CDC, an e-commerce site, for example, can stream product catalog changes to update product vectors rapidly.
+Or, a real-time anomaly detection system can employ CDC to incorporate user account changes to adapt user vectors.
 As a result, CDC plays an integral role in keeping vectorized data aligned with changing realities.

-The visualization down below shows how CDC can be implemented within a streaming data retrieval system.
+The visualization below shows how CDC can be implemented within a streaming data retrieval system.
 A primary database emits CDC into a queue, which is then consumed like any other streaming data source:

 1. **Primary Database**:
     - The primary database, which can be MySQL, PostgreSQL, SQL Server, or other database management system, serves as the source of data changes.